-Need only be specified if find-area is not within the current program unit (see chapter 3).
+Need only be specified if find-area is not within the current program unit (see chapter "ASSEMBH-specific addressing" on page 11).

 specifies the name of constants, data fields, predefined macros, predefined general registers, control sections, dummy sections, external dummy sections, dummy registers and common control sections as defined in the source program.